salmanmaq/notes-and-references/postgreSQL-basics.md

  country_of_birth VARCHAR(50)
 );
 ```
 `BIGSERIAL` auto-increments the id whenever a new row is added. `NOT NULL` indicates that the entry can not be Null.
+See more about [BIGSERIAL and sequences](#more-about-bigserial-and-sequences).

 Describe the table:
 ```